gabrielsoltz/ess-gitlab/README.md

 - `--jsonprint`: Print JSON to stdout.
 Use --no-jsonprint, or omit, to not write to stdout.
 - `--baseline`: Defines where is the baseline file.
 Default: `baselines/default.yml`
 - `--log`: Logger level.
 Valid Options: ERROR, INFO or DEBUG.
 Default: ERROR
 - `--totalonly`: Only write total project findings to stdout.
+Default: False
+- `--scan-archived`: Scan also archived projects.
+Default: False
+- `--max-all`: If using `all` as `--id`, this is the  maximun amount of project to be scanned.
+Default: 100

 ## Baselines